This page has been updated for Wallets SDK V1. If you are using the previous version,

 let sdk = CrossmintSDK.shared

-let wallet = try await sdk.crossmintWallets.getOrCreateWallet(
+let wallet = try await sdk.crossmintWallets.getWallet(

-chain: .baseSepolia,
+chain: .baseSepolia

 )

-let result = try await wallet.send("0x0D282906CDD8F6934d60E4dCAa79fa5B1c7a1925", "usdxm", 3.14)
+let result = try await wallet.send(recipientAddress, "usdxm", 3.14)

 Transfers must be approved by one of the wallet’s signers.